-Blueberries are named for their color.
-Because of their sweet and tart flavor and their nearly seedless nature, blueberries are a hugely popular fruit.
+Blueberries are the dark blue edible fruit that comes from a North American shrub, or bush, with the same name.
+Because of their sweet and tart flavor and their nearly seedless nature, blueberries are a very popular fruit.

 Blueberries contain vitamins, minerals, and antioxidants that provide notable health benefits.
-For example, blueberries are rich in vitamin K, which plays an important role in promoting heart health.
-The vitamin is also important to bone health and blood clotting.
+For example, blueberries are rich in vitamin K, which helps promote heart health.
+The vitamin is also important in bone health and blood clotting.

 Other health benefits of blueberries include:

-Blueberries can help people with diabetes better manage their blood sugar levels.
+If you have diabetes, blueberries can help you better manage your blood sugar levels.
 Studies have shown that eating blueberries regularly can help improve insulin sensitivity in people with type 2 diabetes.
-Blueberries can also help reduce fasting blood sugar levels by nearly a third in people with type 2 diabetes, helping them to manage their blood sugar levels more effectively.

 - Protein: 1 gram